 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

-Experienced riders know the importance of wearing the proper gear in the proper season.
-Oftentimes a leather jacket is too hot or it doesn't have the water-resistant properties that a robust, three-season textile jacket provides.
-Textile jackets can be extra ventilated for hot summer days or designed with several layers to accommodate nearly year-round rides.
-They come in a variety of styles with numerous features that make riding more comfortable regardless of the temperature.
-If you're not sure which textile jacket is the best for your needs, check out the options in the buying guide below.
+Every rider with a few miles under her belt knows the importance of wearing the proper gear in the proper season.
+A leather jacket might be too too hot, or it might not have the water-resistant properties that a robust, three-season textile jacket provides.
+Textile jackets can be ventilated for hot summer days and might be designed with several layers to accommodate nearly year-round rides.
+They come in a variety of styles with features that make riding more comfortable regardless of the temperature.
+If you're not sure which textile jacket is the best for your needs, check out the options in this buying guide.

 Alpinestars is a well-known brand that produces quality and effective motorcycle gear.
-This jacket comes in four different color variations of a black jacket with colored accents.
-You can choose from sizes small through XXXX-large.
+This jacket comes in four color variations of a black jacket with colored accents.
+You can choose from sizes small through 4XL.

-- Another unique feature you don’t find on many jackets is its adjustable waist strap for a custom fit
+- Adjustable waist strap for a custom fit

 This mesh jacket is designed for summer riding and is made with 600D polyester.
 It has elbow and shoulder armor with the option of including back armor.